-The school captains and vice-captains are automatically in the S.R.C.
-One teacher attends also, to provide guidance.
-The S.R.C. is taken seriously by the school community as we have representatives on the P & C.
+The school captains are automatically in the SRC One teacher attends also, to provide guidance.
+The SRC is taken seriously by the school community as we have representatives on the P & C.

-Some SRC initiatives include: Outdoor Learning Area

-Spirit Week

-Fundraising for charities

-Child sponsorship through World Youth International Support of students representing the school at State level
+Some SRC initiatives include: Outdoor Learning Area Spirit Week Fundraising for charities Child sponsorship through World Youth International Support of students representing the school at State level Volunteer at community events - ANZAC Day and staff/student information nights Connect with wider community via Facebook promoting success within the school